inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 #### `ic_far_sprinklerChance`

 This value determines what percentage chance an activated sprinkler should extinguish a fire.
 Value should be between `0` and `100`, where `0` is a 0% chance of the fire being extinguished, and `100` is a 100% chance of the fire being extinguished.

+### Alarm System Timeout
+#### `ic_far_alarmSystemTimeout`

+This value determines how many minutes need to pass before an Alarm System can be in a non-standby status, before it is automatically reset to standby.
+By default the value is `-1`, which means Alarm Systems will never automatically reset.

+For example, if you wanted all Alarm Systems that have been in Alarm for more than one hour to automatically reset, you would set this to `60`.

 ### Allow Bad/Invalid Alarm System Resets
 #### `ic_far_allowBadResets`